geraldDev01/finance-tracker-backend/README.md

 ## 🚀 Quick Start

     .
     1.  _Clone and Install packages._

         Use _git clone_ to download this repo into your machine, navigate to the project folder and use _npm_ to install dependencies.

-2.  _Start editing!_

-    Use _npm run dev_ to start the project in development mode, and _npm run build_ to generate a production build Your API is now running at `http://localhost:4000`!
+    2.  _RUN MIGRATIONS TO CREATE A SEED DATABASE_

+        npm run migration_seed

+    2.  _CREATE AN .ENV FILE IN THE MAIN DIRECTORY CONTENT WITH YOUR LOCAL VARIABLES!_

+        APP_PORT
+        APP_DB_PORT
+        DB_HOST
+        DB_USER
+        DB_PASS
+        DB_NAME

 ## 🧐 What's inside?